johnsellin93/grab/README.md

-# Terminal-native AI context engineering for large codebases.
+# Terminal-native AI context engineering for large codebases

 grab is a terminal-native AI context builder for large codebases.

+It turns repository interaction into an explicit, stateful context accumulation process instead of a single-shot prompt retrieval workflow.

-it's built on top of standard Unix tooling: `ripgrep` for search, `sed` for precise range extraction, and clipboard for transport.
+It composes standard Unix tooling — `ripgrep` for search, `sed` for precise range extraction, and clipboard/tmux for transport — into deterministic repository-context acquisition workflows.

 Every `grab` command automatically appends context and copies the accumulated result into the active clipboard/tmux buffer.